juleswhite/CSX278/Assignments/Asgn5/README.md

 ##### Setup:

 The first thing we need to do is start up our instance of Elasticsearch.
 Use the terminal to navigate to the bin folder within the Elasticsearch folder you downloaded.
-Once you are in this folder, run the `elasticsearch` executable (or the `elasticsearch.bat` executable if you are on Windows).
+Once you are in this folder, run the “elasticsearch” executable (or the “elasticsearch.bat” executable if you are on Windows).
 You should see it begin setup.
 After it finishes, you can communicate with your Elasticsearch instance through a REST-based API on localhost port 9200.
+In this part of the assignment, you will be filling in parts of code included in this assignment folder.

 We will be using a dataset of James Bond movies throughout this portion of the assignment.
 The first step is to place all of the movies into an index.
 A table of the movies can be found in the “Box Office and Budget” table here: https://en.wikipedia.org/wiki/List_of_James_Bond_films.

+Note: We are using the “setTimeout()” function to run our elasticsearch commands to ensure that they happen in the desired order.

 ##### Step 1: Creating, Populating, and Deleting an Elasticsearch Index

-1. Create an index called “bond_movies”
+1. addMovie1(): Create an index called “bond_movies” and populate it with the first bond movie (“Dr. No”) with an id of 1.
-2. Populate the index with all of the bond movies found in the table (Hint: use “put” commands).
-Include the following information for each: title, year produced, bond actor, director.
+2. addBondMovies(): Populate the index with the rest of the bond movies found in the table (Hint: use “bulk” command).
-3. Create a new index called “test” and populate it with one document of your choosing.
-Then delete this new document from the index.
+3. createTest(): Create a new index called “test” and populate it with one document of your choosing.
+4. deleteTest(): Delete this new document from the index.

 ##### Step 2: Writing Elasticsearch Queries

-1. Write a query that returns all of the movies
+1. queryAll(): Write a query that returns all of the movies
-2. Write a query that returns the movie with an ID of 1
+2. getID1(): Write a query that returns the movie with an ID of 1 (should return “Dr. No”)
-3. Write a query that returns all movies that have the word “kill” in the title
+3. queryKill(): Write a query_string query that returns all movies that have the word “kill” in the title (should have 2 hits)
-4. Write a query that returns all movies made in 1967
+4. query1967(): Write a term query that returns all movies made in 1967 (should have 2 hits)
-5. Write a query that returns all movies made in 1967 with the word “Casino” in the title
+5. queryCasino1967(): Write a filtered query that returns all movies made in 1967 with the word “Casino” in the title (should have 1 hit)

+##### Step 3: Changing an Elasticsearch Index Mapping

+1. Run the provided function “queryGuyHamilton_1()”.
+Notice that this does not result in any hits despite the fact that Guy Hamilton is listed as the director in 4 bond movies.
+This is because we did not provide a specific desired mapping so Elasticsearch processed and indexed the “director” property using the default processing for string (which results in something like [“Guy”, “Hamilton”] not “Guy Hamilton”.
+2. changeMapping(): Write a function that changes the mapping for the “director” field to a multi-field where one of the fields is an unanalyzed string.
+3. Re-index all of the bond movies so that they are mapped under your newly-created mapping.
+4. Run the provided function “queryGuyHamilton2()” to ensure that your new mapping was successful (it should have 4 hits).

-##### Step 3: Intro to Kibana:
+##### Step 4: Intro to Kibana:

 1. Start up your Kibana instance (follow the above Elasticsearch instructions only for the Kibana folder).
 2. Point your browser to “localhost:5601”.
 This should take you to the Kibana dashboard.
 3. Create a visualization that shows what percentage of bond movies have Sean Connery starring as James Bond.
 Add that visualization to your dashboard.

 ##### Turn in